-If you are a DBA, feel free to share your experiences or any suggestions in the comments section.
+If you are a DBA, feel free to share your experiences or suggestions in the comments section.
 I’m referring to four MySQL config variables.
-Four lines which are quite often responsible for poor MySQL database performance and scaling due to lack of available server memory for incoming connections.
-This article applies also to MariaDB and Percona drop-in replacements for MySQL.
+Four lines are often responsible for poor MySQL database performance and scaling due to a lack of available server memory for incoming connections.
+This article also applies to MariaDB and Percona drop-in replacements for MySQL.

-Excerpt using Termius of my.cnf config. (some lines deleted or blurred to avoid dangerous misuse)
+Excerpt of my.cnf config. (some lines deleted or blurred to avoid dangerous misuse)

 Who knows where or when this bad practice started.
-It has become very common place, for me to ssh into production servers for the first time and find the values of almost every my.cnf variable increased.
-Increased without good reasoning behind those changes.
+It has been common for me to ssh into production servers for the first time and find the value of almost every my.cnf variable increased and increased without sound reasoning behind those changes.

 A good rule of thumb is, if you can’t provide a valid reason for increasing any of these buffers, keep them set to the default values.

 This is never a good practice and especially so with these four my.cnf variables.
 Although increasing the value of some variables can improve performance, these four will almost always degrade MySQL server performance and capacity when increased.

 read_rnd_buffer_size.
 These four buffers are allocated per connection.
 For example, a setting of

 max_connections=200 will configure MySQL to allocate an additional 1M per-connection (1M x 200).
 The same goes for the other three buffers.
 Again, all are per-connection.

 In nearly all cases, it’s best to keep the defaults by either removing or commenting out these four config lines.
 As connections increase with traffic, queries that need more space than what’s available due to increased buffer settings may trigger paging those buffers to disk.
 This dramatically slows down your DB server and creates a bottleneck.
 Also, read Analyzing Linux server performance with atop.

 MySQL status output, two weeks after the first optimization pass.